Terrier Dogs

 About the Bull Terrier

-The Bull Terrier is a very large terrier dogs known for its outgoing nature and highly intelligent mind.
-Well-suited to apartment living, the Bull Terrier is manageable for most owners.
+The Bull Terrier is a large terrier dog known for being deeply loving with its family and outgoing and sociable.
+With a highly intelligent mind, adaptable to most living situations, the Bull Terrier is manageable for most owners.
 Typically standing 21 to 22 inches tall at the shoulder and weighing 35 to 75 pounds, this breed has a life expectancy of 10 to 15 years, making it a devoted companion for the right family.

 Originally classified within the Terrier Dogs group, the Bull Terrier brings a distinct combination of traits that sets it apart.
 The Bull Terrier is a high-energy breed that thrives with plenty of daily exercise and mental stimulation.
 Deeply affectionate, the Bull Terrier loves being close to its people and forms strong bonds with every member of the household.